-A player who claims a hindrance must stop play as soon as possible Talking when a ball is in play:
+A player who claims a hindrance must stop play as soon as possible.
+Talking when a ball is in play:

-- Singles players should not talk during points - Talking between doubles partners when the ball is moving toward them is allowed. - Doubles players should not talk when the ball is moving toward their opponent's court. - When talking interferes with an opponent's ability to play a ball, it is a hindrance.
+- Singles players should not talk during points - Talking between doubles partners when the ball is moving toward them is allowed. - Doubles players should not talk when the ball is moving toward their opponent's court. - Any talking that interferes with an opponent's ability to play a ball, it is a hindrance.

 The Code- #33-38 for Hindrance Issues (FAC page 40-41).
-ITF Rules of Tennis, #26 (2018 FAC, page 13)
+See ITF Rules of Tennis, #26 (2020 FAC, page 13)